zer0fl4g/Nanomite/readme.md

 ## Changelog
 ###Version 0.1 beta 17
-+ fixed a bug in the internal exception handler which caused a termination on windows 8.1
++ fixed a bug in the internal exception handler which could cause a termination on windows 8.1
 + fixed a bug which made patching jumps impossible
 + added option for "DebugSetProcessKillOnExit"
 + added option to load symbols from ms servers